 We Eloped in Hawaii!

-On the 8th August 2016, I married Ryen (The Hawaiian) – my bestfriend and the man of my dreams.
+On the 8th August 2016, I married Ryen (The Hawaiian) – my best friend and the man of my dreams.
 Mahalo to everyone who has shown us love and support in celebration of our special elopement.
-Here’s the breakdown of what happened, the why the how and everything in between.
+Here’s the breakdown of what happened, then why the how and everything in between.